eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Built-in parameters
 ^^^^^^^^^^^^^^^^^^^

-This section of the :class:`Participant's rtps` configuration allows you to define builtin parameters.
+This section of the :class:`Participant's rtps` configuration allows you to define built-in parameters.

 .. code-block:: xml